 There are opportunities in niche audiences, such as targeting divorced couples or homeowners of newly targeted property.
 While it can feel sleazy to capitalize on these emotionally draining and challenging situations, these demographics still need realtors.
 However, it is not about capitalizing on these unfortunate situations, but rather offering valuable services that they need during these difficult times.

 Working with these audiences is not easy and requires a high level of patience, empathy, diplomacy, and tact.
 These are for realtors who truly want to help and do not want to make a quick buck.
+Sometimes these target markets will introduce your business to the luxury market.

 Divorcing couples may decide to sell their homes, may need to buy a new house, or rent an apartment that provides an opportunity for you to step in with your real estate expertise.
 These divorcing couples are often motivated sellers, and sometimes the court mandates that these couples sell their property.